SAFCSP-Team/single-linked-list/README.md

 ### Problem

-Create a display() method, to print the content of the linked list.
+Create a `display()` method to print the content of the linked list.

 ### Implementation